This post contains some affiliate links

 Start with a plain (cleaned) jar:

-Take some paint (I used paint leftover from my easel for this one…they’re all mis-tinted paints) and pour some into the jar.
+Take some paint – I used interior satin wall paint – but you can use any kind!
+I love to buy mis-tinted paints at the hardware store.
+Pour some into the jar.
 Then, simply swirl it around so the entire inside is coated.
 The kids loved doing this!

 Pour out the excess paint.
 Let this dry overnight.